The 15 Most Iconic Geometry Dash Songs and Why They Work So Well

 Music drives the gameplay experience

-• Jawbreaker by Dimrain47 – Another Dimrain classic that appears in many memorable creations
+• Jawbreaker by Dimrain47 — Another Dimrain classic.
+The man could do no wrong in early GD

-• Cataclysm by Waterflame – The song behind one of the original extreme demons
+• Cataclysm by Waterflame — The song behind one of the original extreme demons.
+Waterflame showing up in community levels too, because of course he did

-• Bloodbath track – The anthem for the level that defined extreme demon culture
+• The Bloodbath track — The anthem for the level that basically invented extreme demon culture.
+You either love it or you’ve died to it too many times to feel anything anymore

-• Browse the Audio Portal by genre (Electronic, Drum and Bass, Dubstep work well)
+• Browse by genre — Electronic, Drum and Bass, and Dubstep work best in my experience

-• Check the “Geometry Dash” tag for songs specifically made for levels
+• Search the “Geometry Dash” tag for songs built specifically for levels

 Geometry Dash music